Nordgaren/Erd-Tools-CPP/README.md

 If I missed your contribution, let me know!

 # Change Log
+### Beta 0.1.4
+* Added poise to entity health bar damage numbers (Experimental like boss bar)

+* Added the ability to select a few categories for auto loot.

+* Added loot lockout in combat with the same categories as auto loot.
+These items will not even display to you when in combat, so you can't pick them up.

 ### Beta 0.1.3
 * Added option to display poise instead of damage numbers on boss bar.
 (Experimental)